DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Released 2025-11-26
+* Security fix: prevent those without adequate privileges from saving alt text and title text as reported by Patchstack.
+Also protects against unauthorized cropping.

 = 1.5.1 =
 * Released 2025-11-16
 * Bug fix: global styles would error out or not work if in a query loop.